Discover the historic Reims Cathedral © French Moments

 Ange au Sourire by Vassil (Public Domain)

-The Smiling Angel became the symbol of the martyred cathedral during the First World War.
-And then symbol of the whole city of Reims.
+The Smiling Angel became the symbol of the martyred cathedral during the First World War and then of the whole city of Reims.

 The Flying Buttresses of the Nave